alexandersunliang/Temporal-Trends-in-Heart-Disease-and-Diabetes-Mortality-in-Alberta/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were written with the help of the auto-complete tool, Chat-GPT4.
+Several errors were fixed with the help of ChatHorse and the entire chat history is available in other/llm/usage.txt.